What Is Retail Price? Definition, Formula & Examples [2026] 2026

 These fees compound.
 A product with a $50 cost and a 40% markup would have a retail price of $70.
 But after Shopee’s fees of around 12%, your actual revenue drops to roughly $61.60 — leaving only $11.60 in gross profit instead of the $20 you planned for.
 To find the exact sales volume where you start turning a profit after platform fees, try our break-even calculator with ecommerce presets for Shopee, Lazada, and Amazon FBA.

 Actionable Insight: Always calculate your retail price backwards from your desired profit margin after fees.
-Use our platform-specific fee calculators to see exactly what you keep: Shopee fee guide, Lazada fee calculator, TikTok Shop fee calculator, eBay fee calculator, or Etsy fee calculator.
+Use our platform-specific fee calculators to see exactly what you keep: Shopee fee guide, Lazada fee calculator, TikTok Shop fee calculator, eBay fee calculator, or Etsy fee calculator, or Amazon FBA calculator.
 For a quick markup check, try our markup calculator or profit margin calculator.

 Setting Different Prices Per Channel